blockfirm/pine-api/README.md

 ## API

 ### `GET` /v1/bitcoin/transactions
-Scans the bitcoin blockchain for transactions matching a public key.
+Scans the bitcoin blockchain for transactions matching a set of addresses.

 **Parameters**
-* `public_key` – A DER hex encoded public key
+* `addresses` – (*string*) Comma-separated list of addresses to get transactions for.
+Maximum 20 addresses are allowed per request
+* `page` – (*integer*) Each *page* returns maximum 100 transactions per address

 **Returns**
-Returns the transactions together with extra vin data and other useful information about each transaction, e.g. wether it is pending or not.
+Returns the transactions together with extra vin data and other useful information about each transaction, e.g. whether it is pending or not.
+See <https://github.com/btcsuite/btcd/blob/master/docs/json_rpc_api.md#searchrawtransactions> for an example return.

 ### `POST` /v1/bitcoin/transactions
 Broadcasts a transaction to the Bitcoin network.
 The transaction must be serialized in raw format